UBC-Snowbots/Snowflake/README.md

 8. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`
     - If everything compiles correctly and you don't get any errors, then you're good to go!

+## Zed Configuration
+- Follow the instructions on [this github page](https://github.com/stereolabs/zed-ros-wrapper) (this package already contains `zed_ros_wrapper` as a submodule in `src/zed_ros_wrapper`)
+- Download ZED calibration file from the link indicated when you run `zed.launch` and place it in the folder `/usr/local/zed/settings/`

 ## Important Notes:
 - To run CLion with ROS, you must first go in to terminal, navigate to your project (`cd ~/IGVC-2017`), run `source devel/setup.sh` and then **from the same terminal** run `clion`
 - CLion will not support auto-completion in your *.cpp* and *.h* files until you've added them to the CMake file